SurajBorate/SwarmFFRRT/README.md

-# SwarmFFRRT
+# SwarmFFRRT*
-hardware implementation of FFRRT
+This is the code for the paper submission for ASME JRM. hardware implementation of FFRRT* and simulations.